Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: Example: Gravitational lensing in MK background

 \subsection{Mannheim-Kazanas solution}

-In this section, we shall show how to use the OCC approach for the gravitational lens.
+In this section, we shall show how to use the SOCC approach for the gravitational lens.
 We consider the MK solution in the conformal Weyl gravity \cite{MK}.
 The line element is